gawel/irc3_plugins/irc3_plugins/alarm/README.rst

 A few months ago I moved from Paris to a sweet place near the sea.
 And I threw away lot of things before leaving.
 Including alarms clocks.

-Then I started the irc3 project and decided to use it as an alarm.
+Then I started the `irc3 <https://github.com/gawel/irc3>`_ project and decided to use it as an alarm.

-I talked about that at @PyconFr 2014 and promised to release this code on day.
+I talked about that at `PyconFr <https://twitter.com/pyconfr>`_ 2014 and promised to release this code on day.
 This day finally happened.

 How it works
 ============